npctech/Tattle-UI-iOS/README.md

 # Integration steps

 In two ways you can get Tattle-UI

 1. From github
-a.
-Download the code from github and include the files into your project.
+1.1 Download the code from github and include the files into your project.
-b.
-Include following frameworks
+1.2 Include following frameworks
 - OpenGLES.framework
 - QuartzCore.framework
 - AVFoundation.framework
 - CoreGraphics.framework
 - MessageUI.framework
 - ImageIO.framework

 2. From cocoapod
 a.
 Add pod 'TattleUI' to your Podfile and run pod install